esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 Hooks are meant to decouple modules; in other words, the caller signals that some event took place or that it intends to use a certain feature or a set of features, but how and if those features are implemented is beyond its interest.
 For that reason hooks don't use the "let it crash" approach.
 Instead, it is rather like "fire-and-forget", more similar in principle to the `Pid ! signal` way.

-In practical terms: if a handler throws an error the hook machine logs a message and proceeds to the next handler with an unmodified accumulator.
+In practical terms: if a handler throws an error, the hook machine logs a message and proceeds to the next handler with an unmodified accumulator.
 If there are no handlers registered for a given hook, the call simply has no effect.

 ### Sidenote: Code yet to be written